-GHG emissions from international bunkers (Table 3.8a,b,c) decreased less than 2% since 1990 for marine bunkers and increased by 81% for international aviation.
+GHG emissions from international bunkers (Table 3.8 a,b,c) decreased by 35% since 1990 for marine bunkers and 40% for international aviation.
+The significant reductions occurred in 2020 are due to the preventive measures which were being implemented in Greece, to limit the spread of the coronavirus disease in the country.